learning-zone/docker-and-kubernetes-basics/docker-practice.md

-docker container run hello-world docker container create hello-world    // returns id of conatiner created docker container ls -a docker container start -a 814d7eaba88d // Start a container using container-id, -a = Attach STDOUT/STDERR and forward signals docker conatiner ls -a docker system prune --all               // Clear dangling and unused images
+docker container run hello-world docker container create hello-world    // returns id of conatiner created docker container ls -a docker container start -a <container-id> // Start a container using container-id, -a = Attach STDOUT/STDERR and forward signals docker conatiner ls -a docker system prune --all               // Clear dangling and unused images
 ```